Thinking of joining an MLM? Read the truth behind the ‘income opportunity’

 - This means in order to make money you usually MUST recruit.

 MLMs also appear to prey on the weak and vulnerable with promises of wealth and an easier life.
-They are touted as an ‘income opportunity’ and yet, very, very few people DO make any money out of them.
+They are touted as an ‘income opportunity’ and yet, very, very few people DO apparently make any money out of them.

 So, can you get rich from MLMs?
+(Or make any money at all?)

 And this is one of the reasons why most MLMs aren’t ethical – they sell the dream that anyone can be successful with their ‘opportunity’.
 They don’t make it clear that only a small percentage of people who join them will make a liveable income (or any income at all).

-Instead, those who fail just didn’t work hard enough (funnily enough one of the new promotional UK videos for a MLM emphases ‘hard work’ several times).
+Instead, those who fail just didn’t work hard enough (funnily enough one of the new promotional UK videos for an MLM emphases ‘hard work’ several times).
 The message?
 It’s not the MLM that didn’t work, it’s you.

 But it’s not you.
 As this research of 11 MLMs by MLM expert Robert FitzPatrick discovered: